tomalbrc/filament/docs/src/usage.md

 In 1.21.1, custom model data override predicates will be automatically generated.
 You can also set the vanilla custom model data components in the `components` field of a config to use your own values.
 This is not necessary in version 1.21.2 and above.

-For 1.21.4, the new item model will be automatically generated.
+For 1.21.4 or later, the new item model will be automatically generated.
 You can set the `itemModel` field in the root of an item config to prevent that.